EMSTrack/Algorithms/README.md

 - Run the simulation.
 It should return a list of lists (or the PANDAS 2D Array) of information.

 - Run each column of data (list of a certain metric) into the each function in a list of analysis functions.

+## Comments

+- It may be too much to define both the default algos and the algos class in one file.

+- Need more thought about separation/combination of settings and data.

+- See order.pdf

+- The travel times metric may or may not be a part of this simulation at all.
+Right now, it's simply a way to pick the ambulance and determine how long cases take.

+- Started the Ambulance model.

+- Possible to soon finish porting v2 into this library interface with defaults

+- Need the simulation part of this library implemented (the while loop)